0xadrdev/python/README.md

 # Python Exams

-Some python exams for EI 1003 subject.
+Some python exams for EI 1003 subject in Jaume I University.